joutwater/Data-Structures/week04/README.md

 Once again, this assignment builds on the previous week's assignment.
 Last week's goal was to create a .json file continaing an array of objects including input addresses and associated lat/long coordinates.
 This week, students will create an AWS database and add the .json file to the newly created database by creating a table in the database and then adding the information to the table.

 I would also like to mention that this process takes three cycles of different code to be accomplished.
-There are common aspects between the codes but other aspects are replaced with new code in each cycle, targeting either table creation, .json input to table, and querying the database.
-My .js file for the assignment will show each of the steps, commented out.
+There are common aspects between the codes but other aspects are replaced with new code in each cycle, targeting either table creation, .json input to table, or querying the database.
+My .js file for the assignment will show the querying code and then list each of the steps, commented out.

 ### Step 1